TexasErath CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The date and time will be on your citation.
+• When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you and your constitutional rights.
-This is a formal reading of the accusation.
+• What to Expect: At the arraignment, you will be formally advised of the charges against you and your rights.
+The judge will also review the conditions of your release and set future court dates.

 2. Pre-Trial Hearings